What does Volunteering Abroad mean?

 You are responsible!

 One of the most important traits is a strong sense of responsibility.
-You have chosen to volunteer abroad, and you are not on a vacation trip.
-Your help in the volunteer project has been scheduled and it counts on your support.
+You have chosen to do service learning abroad, and you are not on a vacation trip.
+Your collaboration in the volunteer project has been scheduled and the team counts on your support.
 You will have certain responsibilities that you must perform carefully and reliably.
 The beneficiary of your volunteer work are people (for example, child relief projects), animals (such as animal welfare projects) or nature (such as nature conservation projects), who depend on your work.
 Please be aware of this responsibility and perform your duties conscientiously and carefully.

 You are helpful!

 Selfishness does not go down well with volunteering abroad.
 Rather, the helpfulness and a courteous nature is appreciated.
 Volunteering is about helping others, be it people or animals or in nature relief projects.
 With a volunteer work in Latin America, you have deliberately decided to dedicate yourself to a good cause without any financial compensation.
 What really matters is your helpfulness!

 You enjoy good health!

 In order to participate in doing community service abroad, it is very important that your state of health meet the requirements of volunteering, as well as working and living conditions.
 For some volunteer projects, physical fitness is important because physical work is required.
 On the other hand, in volunteer projects where you work with children or vulnerable/marginalized people, it is very important that you do not have mental health problems such as eating disorders, depression, etc. In these projects, it is important that you are firmly on the ground with both feet, because many of them are struggling with the processing of traumatic experiences.
 Your role as a volunteer is to give them strength, confidence and prospects, to make them happy again and help with their rehabilitation.